glenn20/upy-esp32-experiments/boot-time/README.md

 Compared with the ESP32-S2 module above, the ESP32 boot from, and return to deepsleep takes 70ms (3.32mC)

-NOTE: This module is not very power efficient (background current = 15.0mA), so charge values should not be compared directly.
+NOTE: This esp32 module board is not very power efficient (background current = 15.0mA), so charge values should not be compared directly.

 ![](./images/ppk-2-ESP32-fast-boot-1.png)